 Swarthmore College recognizes that academic talent has no geographic boundaries.
 Students from small towns and rural areas contribute a vital element to our campus community.
 Our Small Towns at Swarthmore initiative seeks to recruit intellectually curious and socially engaged students coming from rural areas and small towns.

-During normal times, our admissions staff travels widely to meet as many students as possible.
-This year, in lieu of high school visits, counselors can visit our Information for Counselors page to learn more about how to virtually connect with Swarthmore, and prospective students and their families are encouraged to connect with us virtually and reach out to current students with questions.
+Our admissions staff travels widely to meet as many students as possible.
 While our staff cannot visit every community in person, we want our prospective students to have the resources they need.
-We reach out directly to students in rural communities with email and print communications to help them learn more about Swarthmore.
+Counselors can visit our Information for Counselors page to learn more about how to virtually connect with Swarthmore, and prospective students and their families are encouraged to connect with us virtually and reach out to current students with questions.
+We also reach out directly to students in rural communities with email and print communications to help them learn more about Swarthmore.
 (Not on our list?
 Sign up to start receiving information from us.)